AkliDev/godot-portals-plugin/README.md

 Also check out the [example project](https://github.com/VojtaStruhar/antichamber-example) where I recretated a puzzle from Antichamber.

+This cube has a different inside depending on from which side you are looking at it:
 ![Impossible cube](./showcase/showcase-visual-cube.png)
+This hallway is shorter on the inside than on the outside:
-![Corridor that is shorter on the inside](./showcase/showcase-corridor.png)
+![Corridor that is shorter on the inside](./showcase/showcase-corridor.png) These three rooms form a full circle with a 90 degree angle in the middle:
-![Three rooms making a full circle](./showcase/showcase-3-rooms.png)
+![Three rooms making a full circle](./showcase/showcase-3-rooms.png) A seamless portal is positioned behind the column!
+Going around the column transports you to an entirely different space.
 ![Portal behind a column](./showcase/showcase-around.png)

 ## Credits